xubuvd/guesswhat/README.md

 # GuessWhat?!
 Game

 GuessWhat?! is an image object-guessing game between two players.
-It has attracted considerable research interest in recent years.
+Recently it has attracted considerable research interest in computer vision and natural language processing community.

 Tensorflow implementation of the paper:<br>